TBooker/GlobalAdaptation/README.md

 Below I give an overview of each strand, but check out their individual repos for more detailed information.

 *Because the simulation data files are large, I cannot add the raw data to the GitHub repo.
-I will include summary data, but the full data will be deposited on Dryad.
-I'll add a link to Dryad once it's done.*
+I will include summary data, but the full simulation data I analysed will be deposited on Dryad.
+I'll add a link to Dryad soon.*

 Simuating of a model of parapatry (or isolation with migration)
 ------